-Their guidelines include expanded details on the following checklist:
+Their guidelines include details on how to clean the following rooms:

 What Items Are Provided and What Should Guests Bring?

-VRBO doesn’t have any absolute requirements, but their suggestions include almost everything a person would want in their home away from home.
+Vrbo doesn’t have any absolute requirements, but their suggestions include almost everything a person would want in their home away from home.
 Right down to pancake mix and Tabasco sauce.
-See this page for checklist downloads and rental tips.

-Hosts have the option of taking an instant booking of guests on faith or of reviewing their reservation and profile before approving.
+Hosts have the option of taking an instant booking on faith or of reviewing guests’ reservation and profile before approving.

 If a host takes instant bookings, there will be an Instant Book button on the listing.